offensive-packaging/documentation/gdb/index.md

  Selection of debuggee and its files:

-   --args             Arguments after executable-file are passed to inferior --core=COREFILE    Analyze the core dump COREFILE.
+   --args             Arguments after executable-file are passed to inferior.
+   --core=COREFILE    Analyze the core dump COREFILE.
    --exec=EXECFILE    Use EXECFILE as the executable.
    --pid=PID          Attach to running process PID.